semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 **DigitalOcean Cluster**

 DO calls its service *Kubernetes*.
-Since DigitalOcean doesn’t have a private registry\[7\], we’ll use a public Docker Hub registry:
+Since DigitalOcean doesn’t have a private registry\[9\], we’ll use Docker Hub.
+To create a registry:

   - Sign up for a free account on `hub.docker.com`.
-  - Create a public repository called “addressbook”
+  - Create a public repository called “semaphore-demo-cicd-kubernetes”

 To create the Kubernetes cluster: